goldstar/blackbeard/README.md

 $pirate.context(user).add_metric(:referral)
 ```

-If a contet does not exist, `$pirate` will silently ignore all actions.
+If a context does not exist, `$pirate` will silently ignore all actions.
 This is useful for dealing with bots.

 If the user is unidentied set user to nil or false.
 If your app can return a Guest object for unidentied users, see the guest configuration setting.